pabloagn/personal-website/content/blog/an-introduction-to-regex.md

   - `last_name`
   - `domain_name`
   - `top_level_domain_name`

 So, in the end, we get the following:

 - One email address group that we can reference as a variable.
 - One first name group we can use to validate that person's first name.
-- One last name we can use to validate for the same purpose.
+- One last name group we can use to validate for the same purpose.
 - One domain name.
 - One top-level domain name.

 If we split each group, we should get the following:

 - `john.jelly@gmail.com`
   - `john`
   - `jelly`
   - `gmail`
   - `.com`

 As we'll see further, named capturing groups are extremely useful in many programming languages since we can reference these groups and extract them as if they were variables throughout our code.

 For example, if we want to switch the order in which first and last names appear in the email address, we can create a new string by substituting:

 ```RegEx
 ${last_name}\.${first_name}\@${domain_name}${top_level_domain_name}